 That’s right.
 Grab a (new, clean) soft-bristled toothbrush and spray it with hairspray.
 This one is most hairdressers’ fave:

-Or you could use a smoothing serum or shine serum.
+As an alternative to hairspray, you could use a smoothing or shine-boosting serum.
 The Frizz Ease one would work great.

-Then, just comb down the sections you want to tame, and you’re done!
+Then, just use the toothbrush to brush down the sections you want to tame, and you’re done!
 Frizz zeroed in on and smoothed, without weighing down the rest of your hairstyle.

 Do you love the soft ‘n fuzzy baby hair halo effect?